Donald Trump Jr. Insults London Mayor Sadiq Khan Over Terror Attack

 Immediately after the terror attack in London on Wednesday, London Mayor Sadiq Khan posted a moving message on Twitter and asserted that Londoners would absolutely not be “cowed by terrorism,” which was far from the message that Donald Trump Jr. implied he was sending when he quoted part of an article from 2016 in his tweet.

-Many Britons were outraged after reading Donald Trump Jr.’s insult, and these included MPs such as Wes Streeting, as the BBC report.
+Many Britons were outraged after reading Donald Trump Jr.’s insult, and these included MPs such as Wes Streeting, as the BBC reports.
 Streeting voiced his objection to Trump’s comment on Twitter.

 “You use a terrorist attack on our city to attack London’s Mayor for your own political gain.
 You’re a disgrace.”

-Other Londoners accused Donald Trump Jr. of taking the words of Sadiq Khan and making it sound as though he had said them only recently, as one Twitter posted accurately noted.
+Other Londoners accused Donald Trump Jr. of taking the words of Sadiq Khan and making it sound as though he had said them only recently, as one Twitter poster noted.

 “Donald Trump Jr., how DARE you post this as if he said it today.”

 Some may remember that London Mayor Sadiq Khan has had previous encounters with Trump Jr.’s father, including the time that Khan called Donald Trump’s Muslim travel ban “shameful and cruel.”
-Last year, the London Mayor also told Trump that he was not knowledgeable when it came to Islam and was “ignorant” on the subject.
+Last year, the London mayor also told Trump that he was not knowledgeable when it came to Islam and was “ignorant” on the subject.
 After that, Donald Trump immediately challenged Sadiq Khan to an IQ test.

-What did you think when you read Donald Trump Jr. criticize London Mayor Sadiq Khan and quote him based on an article from 2016 and were you surprised?
+What did you think when you read that Donald Trump Jr. criticized London Mayor Sadiq Khan and quoted him based on an article from 2016?

 [Featured Image by Chip Somodevilla/Getty Images]